 While muscle pain and joint pain are clearly separate issues, if you’re on statins and experiencing aches, it might be worth considering exactly where the pain is.
 According to the FDA, some medications interact with statins to actually increase the amount of statin in your bloodstream.
 This is true for grapefruit and grapefruit juice as well.
 In very rare cases, rhabdomyolysis, a potentially fatal condition, can occur.
 The vast majority of people who use statins will not have to worry about this condition, but you should discuss any aches and pains with your doctor.

 Statins have been shown to help prevent heart attack and stroke, especially in cases where those health issues are inherited.
 But statins are not the only way to reduce cholesterol.
 Simple changes in your diet and an increase in exercise can make a difference.
-These practices cause no side effects at all!

 If you’re considering statins, also think about losing weight and eating more healthfully.
 Eating more produce and less meat and replacing simple carbohydrates with complex ones can reduce your cholesterol.